 - small dishes to mix the glue in

-I dumped some Mod Podge in some glass dishes and they added food coloring of their choice and stirred it up.
+I dumped some Mod Podge glue into glass dishes.
+Then they added food coloring of their choice and stirred it up.

-They got right to painting the mason jars.
-They can paint either the inside or the outside for this craft, it doesn’t matter.
+They got right to painting the glass jars.
+Paint either the inside or the outside for this craft, it doesn’t matter.

 Henry painted the inside of his first jar.

-He turned it upside down to paint the bottom of it.
+He turned the glass jar upside down to paint the bottom of it.